 Visiting Assistant Professor of English and Creative Writing

 Katie Sagal specializes in eighteenth-century literature and culture, with a research focus on women's writing and scientific discourse.
 Her first book, Botanical Entanglements, examines a series of texts by women writers and creators to argue for both a strategic leveraging of domesticity into scientific authority and a partial, yet empathetic awareness of vegetal intelligence in these texts.
-The monograph is forthcoming from the University of Virginia Press in Fall 2021.
 She is an active member of the American Society for Eighteenth-Century Studies, and has published articles and chapters on a variety of authors and genres in the period.
 (See below for more specific publication information.)
 She likes to think of herself as possessing particular expertise on Eliza Haywood, or, at least, incredible enthusiasm for her work.

 Dr. Sagal is passionate about the eighteenth century, and enjoys sharing her passion with her Cornell students through a combination of challenging readings, engaging discussions, archival research, and hands-on activities.
-These activities range from recreating seventeenth-century cookie recipes to learn more about Restoration-era domesticity to curating a "commonplace book" as a way of connecting with real men and women in the eighteenth century as they worked literary expression into their own lives.
+These activities range from recreating seventeenth-century cookie recipes to learn more about Restoration-era domesticity to curating a "commonplace book" as a way of connecting with real eighteenth-century people as they worked literary expression into their own lives.
 She also encourages students to engage with the visual and material arts as part of their literary explorations of the eighteenth century, which has led to exciting and compelling student-designed projects: a modern adaptation of eighteenth-century embroidery patterns, book-binding and page marbling, collages, found poetry, and more.
 Dr. Sagal has also taught several first-year writing courses focusing on the intersection of the history of science with contemporary science fiction; this class has led to the development of a new course on video games & literature.